What To Know About The Tax Cuts & Jobs Act Sunset, and How to Prepare Clients

 As a financial advisor, helping your clients navigate the ever-changing tax landscape is a critical part of providing comprehensive wealth management services.

-One major change on the horizon is the looming sunset of many provisions in the Tax Cut & Jobs Act (TCJA) at the end of 2025, which could have significant implications for estate planning.
+One major change on the horizon is the looming sunset of many provisions in the Tax Cuts & Jobs Act (TCJA) at the end of 2025, which could have significant implications for estate planning.

 With trillions of dollars expected to pass between generations in the coming years as part of the "Great Wealth Transfer," it's imperative that advisors understand the potential impacts of the TCJA sunset and help clients plan accordingly, especially as it relates to their taxable estates.